JOHANDILEEP21/Tasks7/README.md

+### Data Preprocessing:

+Pre-processing refers to the transformations applied to our data before feeding it to the algorithm.
+Data Preprocessing is a technique that is used to convert the raw data into a clean data set.
+In other words, whenever the data is gathered from different sources it is collected in raw format which is not feasible for the analysis.

-##--> The goal is to predict whether the customer will buy the Sedan car using the different Classification models like
+### --> The goal is to predict whether the customer will buy the Sedan car using the different Classification models like
 1) -- Logistic
 2) -- K-Nearest Neighbors(K-NN)
 3) -- Support Vector Machines(SVM)